Q&A Webcast Episode: 24 April 2011

 Question 1: The Basis of Manners (5:00)

-How do you objectively define manners?
+Question: How do you objectively define manners?
 Is that even possible?
 What makes some action rude or polite?
 Is it purely subjective or based on personal values?
 For example, some people think that guests ought to take off their shoes in another person's house, while others don't care or even prefer shoes to remain on the feet.
 And some people think that putting elbows on the dinner table or feet on the coffee table is barbaric, while others regard that as fine.
 Since manners vary from person to person, how do you "mind your manners" when interacting with other people?
 Or should you not bother with that, and instead do what you please?

-My Answer, In Brief: Manners are neither cultural whims, nor intrinsically good.
+Answer, In Brief: Manners are neither cultural whims, nor intrinsically good.
 When based on fact, they are social customs aimed at smoothing social interactions beyond demands of law and morality.

-Tags: Culture, Ethics, Etiquette, Relationships
+Tags: Conflict, Culture, Ethics, Etiquette, Relationships

 Listen or Download